Peyman7/GAIA_agent/README.md

 # 🤖 GAIA Agent

-GAIA (General-purpose AI Agent) is an intelligent agent framework designed to interact with users, decompose tasks, and use external tools via function calls.
+GAIA is a general AI agent framework designed to answer GAIA benchmark data ste questions (Level 1).
 It’s built to support flexible and interactive multi-step workflows using LLMs, with environment-configurable access to APIs and tools.
+This is a HuggingFace Agent Course final project.

 ---